alicecian/alicecian/README.md

-- 👋 Hi, I’m @alicecian
-- 👀 I’m interested in ... storytelling, data vis, creative coding, digital humanities :-)
+- 👋 Hi, I’m Alice, the news design fellow at NYT.
+I’m interested in storytelling, data vis, creative coding, and digital humanities, and I'm slowly learning how to design with code. 🤩
-- 📫 How to reach me ... alicecfang at gmail

 <!---
 alicecian/alicecian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.